Zebra in Mokala National Park, South Africa

 Taking money into South Africa

-• cash in South African rand – up to 25,000 rand per person
+• in South African rand if you are bringing more than 25,000 rand per person

 Terrorism